-The Urban Barry properties is located in the Urban Township, in Quebec’s Eeyou Istchee James Bay region, approximately 700 kilometres north-northwest of Montreal, and 100 kilometres east of Lebel-sur-Quévillon’s municipality.
-The Urban Barry property includes 1832 map designated claims covering an area of 1000 km².
+The Urban Barry properties is located in the Urban Township, in Quebec’s Eeyou Istchee James Bay region, approximately 700 kilometres north-northwest of Montreal, and 100 kilometres east of Lebel-sur-Quévillon’s municipality (figure 1).
+The Urban Barry property includes 1,916 map designated claims covering an area of approximately 1000 km².
 The property is entirely held by Osisko Mining.
-The property is contained in the central and eastern part of the Urban Barry greenstone belt, Abitibi Sub-Province, Archean Superior Province.
+The property is contained in the central and eastern part of the Urban Barry greenstone belt, Abitibi Sub-Province, Archean Superior Province (figure 2).
 The property is confined within three NTS map sheets (32F, 32G and 32B).

 Urban-Barry is located in Eeyou-Itschee James Bay Territory region of Quebec, Canada